Course overviewPractical Horticulture Skills Diploma City of Bristol College

-It will suit people who enjoy working outdoors with plants and green spaces.
-It is suitable for people who want to begin a career in the horticultural industry as well as people who want to explore their personal interest in gardening.
+It will suit people who enjoy working outdoors with plants and in green spaces.
+It is suitable for people who want to develop their horticultural skills, begin a career in horticulture, or for people who want to simply explore their personal interest in gardening.

 What you'll learn